 Fiber only comes from plants, like veggies, fruits, nuts, seeds, and whole grains.
 There are 2 types that you get from these foods—soluble and insoluble.

-Soluble fiber dissolves in water forming a gel that acts like a sponge to absorb excess substances in the blood stream.
+Soluble fiber dissolves in water forming a gel that acts like a sponge to absorb excess substances in the digestive tract.

 Insoluble fiber does not dissolve in water and acts like a broom, facilitating